 The skies were grey and rain was falling on Saturday morning when we all met in La Jolla for a coached mountain bike ride.
 We were all disappointed because, unlike the East Coast or Pacific Northwest where rain doesn't deter you from your appointment with the trail, in San Diego you don't ride when the trail is wet.

+Because of the quality of the soil, bike tires leave ruts that destroy the trail.
+We wanted to ride, but knew we couldn't do so anywhere near the coast that morning.
+Laurie suggested that we head east to Mission Trails, near where she lives, since it wasn't raining there when she left.
+So we all caravanned to Mission Trails.
 Mission Trails is very beginner-friendly, with wide double track as well as flowy singletrack.
 Before leaving the parking lot, we discussed equestrian right-of-way, and what I call the mountain bike basics, or the beginner's mantra: "Pedals level, weight back, arms relaxed, shoulders square."

 Horses on the trail